COVID UPDATE: UNTIL FURTHER NOTICE THE YOUTH AMBASSADORS PROGRAM IS ON HOLD. CLICK HERE FOR PRIVATE VOICE LESSONS!

 SINGERS ON STAGE YOUTH AMBASSADORS

 PURPOSE – MISSION – PHILOSOPHY

 - We are different.
-The purpose and mission of the programs of Strong Reasons, LLC d/b/a Singers on Stage is not simply to develop a professional standard of artistic performance expected at the highest levels of success in the entertainment industry and to have opportunities to perform for audiences throughout the year.
-It is also to develop strong leadership skills, character, a desire to serve and inspire audiences – to give rather than to take.
+First we are small.
+No mass training.
+We customize and provide individual attention.
+The purpose and mission of the program is not simply to develop a professional standard of artistic performance expected at the highest levels of success in the entertainment industry and to have opportunities to perform for audiences throughout the year.
+It is also to develop strong leadership skills, character, confidence and a desire to serve and inspire audiences – to give rather than to take.

 - We train talented young performers for life success.
 The body, heart, mind, and soul are inseparably connected.
 Through healthy voice technique, invigorating movement, passionate acting, and positive life attitudes, we prepare a generation of young people to know who they are and to know how to use their talents for good.

 - Music is the most powerful and influential medium of all the arts and requires responsibility and accountability.
 Music anchors the brain to memories and emotions and places and feelings from the past, long into the sunset years of our lives.
 Wholesome and positive music can change lives for good.
 It has been known to lift people from depression.
 It inspires hope and courage, regardless the challenges encountered.
 We are teaching young musicians to use this power carefully, because it can also be a force for negative in the world.